 You’ve decided to start an eCommerce store.
 Great!
 You’re in the right place for that.
 But first things first.
-You must choose a product to sell!
+You must choose which niche products to sell online!

-Figuring out what to sell online isn’t just a part of the process.
+Figuring out what is a good product to sell online isn’t just a part of the process.
 This is the MOST important step!
 I cannot stress that enough!

 You need to identify a niche that has real value.
 One with true potential.
 One that solves a problem or fills a need.
 You can’t just sell anything.
 And you definitely don’t want to sell a random mix of everything.
 Amazon already does that better than you’ll ever be able to.
 Sorry, but it’s true.
 Niche product selection should be your focus.